qdm12/stackedit-docker/README.md

 ## Environment variables

-- `LISTENINGPORT` to change the internal HTTP server listening port if you need to
+- `LISTENING_PORT` to change the internal HTTP server listening port if you need to
+- `ROOT_URL` to define a root URL (i.e. `/mypath`) if you use a reverse proxy such as Nginx

 ## Acknowledgements